-- The Baltic grey seal is a single management unit, although genetic data show spatial structuring (Fietz et al. 2013).
-Total numbers of counted seals in the entire Baltic during moulting surveys in 2014 was about 32,000.
+- The Baltic grey seal is evaluated as a single management unit, although genetic data show spatial structuring (Fietz et al. 2013).
+The total numbers of counted seals in the entire Baltic Sea during moulting surveys since 2014 were above 30,000.
 The proportion of the population hauled out during moult has been estimated to about 60-80% (e.g. Hiby et al. 2013).
-Coordinated aerial surveys encompassing the entire Baltic started in 2000, which is why only data after that year are used in analyses. - The Baltic ringed seal is distributed in the Gulf of Bothnia on the one hand and Southwestern Archipelago Sea, Gulf of Finland and Gulf of Riga on the other, and is represented by two different management units.
+Coordinated aerial surveys encompassing the entire Baltic started in 2000, which is why only data after that year are used in analyses. - The Baltic ringed seal is distributed in the Gulf of Bothnia (first management unit) and the Archipelago Sea, Gulf of Finland and Gulf of Riga (second management unit).
 This sub-division is justified by ecological data that indicate separate dynamics of the stocks.
-Since ringed seals from both areas show a high degree of site fidelity, as seen in satellite telemetry data (Härkönen et al. 2008), it is unlikely that extensive migrations occur at current low population numbers, although some individuals can show more extensive movements (Oksanen et al. 2015). - Harbour seals in the Kalmarsund, Sweden, constitute a separate management unit and is the genetically most divergent of all harbour seal populations in Europe (Goodman 1998).
+Since ringed seals from both areas show a high degree of site fidelity, as seen in satellite telemetry data (Härkönen et al. 2008), it is unlikely that extensive migrations occur at current low population numbers, although some individuals may show more extensive movements (Oksanen et al. 2015). - Harbour seals in the Kalmarsund constitute a separate management unit and is the genetically most divergent of all harbour seal populations in Europe (Goodman 1998).
 It was founded about 8,000 years ago, and was close to extinction in the 1970s as a consequence of intensive hunting, and possibly also impaired reproduction (Härkönen et al. 2005).
-The genetic diversity is substantially reduced compared with other harbour seal populations. - Harbour seals in the southwestern Baltic (Danish Straits, Danish, German, Polish Baltic and the Öresund region including Skåne county in Sweden) should be managed separately as this stock is genetically distinct from adjacent populations of harbour seals (Olsen et al. 2014). - Harbour seals in the Kattegat are also genetically distinct from adjacent populations (Olsen et al. 2014). - Harbour seals in the Limfjord form the fourth management unit and is genetically distinct from the Kattegat harbour seals (Olsen et al. 2014).
+The genetic diversity is substantially reduced compared with other harbour seal populations. - Harbour seals in the southern Baltic (Danish Straits, Danish, German, Polish, and Swedish (Öresund region including Skåne county) waters) form a subpopulation which should be managed separately, although some migrants are exchanged with neighbouring populations, as this stock is genetically distinct from adjacent populations of harbour seals (Olsen et al. 2014).
+Combined with harbour seals from the subpopulation in the Kattegat, they form a metapopulation.
+The combined abundance of the two subpopulations is assessed with respect to the LRL threshold, while the abundance trends of the two subpopulations are assessed separately.
+Thus, different assessments are possible for subpopulations of the same metapopulation. - Harbour seals in the Limfjord form the third management unit and are genetically distinct from the Kattegat harbour seals, but are influenced by migrants from the Wadden Sea (Olsen et al. 2014).